webspam/hdtSMP64/README.md

 * Aggregate bounding box calculation for internal nodes of collider trees
 * Building collider lists for the final collision check
 * Sphere-sphere and sphere-triangle collision checks
+* Merging collision results (note that this may reduce performance for objects with lots of bones, as the merge buffer can get quite big - still working on this!)

 The following parts are still CPU-based:

-* Merging collision results and converting to manifolds for the Bullet library to work with
+* Converting collision results to manifolds for the Bullet library to work with
 * And, of course, the solver itself, which is part of the Bullet library, not the HDT-SMP plugin

 This is still experimental, and may not give good performance.
 The old CPU collision algorithm was heavily